Welcome

 LOD (Levels of Detail) is a thin map tile proxy with in-memory caching and a slim authentication backend built with performance in mind.
 It will sit in front of any tile server and will aggressively cache tiles in memory, optionally storing them in a configured Redis cluster for faster fetching later.
 LOD is cluster-aware and uses Redis message queueing for intra-cluster communication when multiple instances are deployed together.

 These docs are for LOD v0, which is in active development.
 LOD v1 is coming soon.
-See the Roadmap for more info.
+See the for more info.

 Download a build from the releases page or just run: